How it works

 Royal Castle: The official residence of the former Polish monarchs, this imposing building now serves as a museum of Polish history.
 Note that large bags are not allowed inside the castle, so make sure to drop your possessions off at a Warsaw luggage storage shop before you visit.

-How much does luggage storage cost near Warsaw Airport?
+How much does it cost to store luggage near Warsaw Airport?

-The price for luggage storage near Warsaw Airport is just $5.90/bag for the entire day.
+The price for luggage storage near Warsaw Airport is just PLN 20/bag for the entire day.

 Is it safe to store your bags near Warsaw Airport?